casangi/casadocs/docs/tasks/task_feather2.rst

    an annulus.
 The key names and associated values of the return dictionary are described belwo.

-   * uvdist radii pixels This value is a list of two element tuples.
+   * **uvdist radii pixels** This value is a list of two element tuples.
 The first element is the inner radius measured in pixels of the annulus represented and the second element is the outer radius.
 The list has a length equal to the number of annuli represented.

-   * uvdist radii wavelengths This value is a list of two element tuples.
-It is the product of the uvdist radii pixels with all values multiplied by the uv distance per pixel scale factor, so that the radii it represents are measured in number of wavelengths.
+   * **uvdist radii wavelengths** This value is a list of two element tuples.
+     It is the product of the **uvdist radii pixels** values all values and the *uv* distance per pixel scale factor, so that the radii the values represent are measured in units of number of wavelengths.

-   * n pixels This value is a numpy array of the number of pixels in each annulus.
+   * **n pixels** This value is a numpy array of the number of pixels in each annulus.

-   * high res fft amp per pix avg This value is a numpy array of the average (per pixel) value of the amplitudes of the fourier transform of the high resolution image in each annulus.
-Each channel/polarization pair is represented, so the array will have dimensions of [numer of annuli, m, n] where m is the number of channels or stokes planes, whichever is first in the image, and n is the other of these quantities.
+   * **high res fft amp per pix avg** This value is a numpy array of the average (per pixel) value of the amplitudes of the fourier transform of the high resolution image in each annulus.
+Each channel/polarization pair is represented, so the array will have dimensions of [*numer of annuli, m, n*] where *m* is the number of channels or stokes planes, whichever is first in the image, and *n* is the other of these quantities.

-   * sdweight*(beam area ratio)*(low res fft amp per pix avg) This value is a numpy array of the average (per pixel) of the product of sdweight, the beam area ratio and the amplitude of the fourier transform of the low resolution image, or, equivalently, the second factor in the numerator of the quantity for which the inverse fourier transform is taken in the first equation above.
-The array has the same shape as the high res fft amp per pix avg array.
+   * **sdweight*(beam area ratio)*(low res fft amp per pix avg)** This value is a numpy array of the average (per pixel) of the product of *sdweight*, the beam area ratio (*B*) and the amplitude of the fourier transform of the low resolution image, or, equivalently, the second term in the sum of the numerator of the quantity for which the inverse fourier transform is taken in the first equation above.
+The array has the same shape as the **high res fft amp per pix avg** array.

-   * 1-w per pix avg This value is a numpy array of the average (per pixel) of the 1-w quantity.
-The array has the same shape of the high res fft amp per pix avg array.
+   * **1-w per pix avg** This value is a numpy array of the average (per pixel) of the *1-w* quantity.
+The array has the same shape of the **high res fft amp per pix avg array**.

-   * sdweight*w per pix avg This value is a numpy array of the average (per pixel) of the sdweight*w quantity.
-The array has the same shape of the high res fft amp per pix avg array.
+   * **sdweight*w per pix avg** This value is a numpy array of the average (per pixel) of the *sdweight*w* quantity.
+The array has the same shape of the **high res fft amp per pix avg array**.

-   * amp fourier term per pix avg This value is a numpy array of the average (per pixel) of the amplitude of the entire term in brackets for which the nverse fourier transform is taken in the first equation above.
-The array has the same shape of the high res fft amp per pix avg array.
+   * **amp fourier term per pix avg** This value is a numpy array of the average (per pixel) of the amplitude of the entire term in brackets for which the nverse fourier transform is taken in the first equation above.
+The array has the same shape of the **high res fft amp per pix avg** array.

    ..
         If *lowpassfiltersd* is set to True, then spatial frequencies not sampled by